zxeenu/heavy-telegram-bot/README.md

 - Associating logs with correlation IDs handling using `contextvars`
 - Computes time taken for event to be received into Gateway and dispatched out of Gateway
 - Speeds up user response by reusing videos and audios already uploaded to Telegram if available via a Redis hashmap
+- Cleans up files saved to disk via an Redis counter.
+Files are deleted oldest first.

 #### Rate limiting (🚧 PLANNED)